jimburton/scrabble/chapters/Chapter1.md

 ```

 Of these functions, the only one we want to export is
-`scoreLetter`.
+`scoreLetter` (and so it's the only function that has
+`haddock`-style comments).
 Good information hiding and encapsulation is key to
 creating software that is nice to work on.

-Note the use of `fromJust`
+Note the use of `fromJust` in `scoreLetter`.
+The `fromJust` function
-in `scoreLetter`.
-This is an unsafe function, meaning that it can fail
+is *unsafe*, meaning that it can fail at runtime causing the program
-at runtime causing the program to crash.
-This happens when it is called
+to crash.
+This happens when it is called on a value that isn't `Just x`,
-on a value that isn't `Just x`, i.e. which is `Nothing`.
-In this case,
+i.e. which is `Nothing`.
+In this case, it's fine because we know
-it's fine because we know that there is an entry in the map for every letter
+that there is an entry in the map for every letter.
+But whenever
-in.
+you use an unsafe function such as `fromJust` or `head`, ask yourself
+whether this is definitely the right thing to do.

 ## The board

-A board is a 15x15 matrix of rows and columns and so a natural way to model the
+A Scrabble board is a 15x15 matrix of rows and columns, and so a natural way to
-board is as a two-dimensional array.
-The values stored in the array will be
+model it is as a two-dimensional array.
+The values stored in
-`Maybe Tile`s (i.e. either `Nothing` for an empty square, or something
+the array will be `Maybe Tile`s (i.e. either `Nothing` for an empty
-like `Just (A,1)` for a square with an 'A' tile on it).
+square, or something like `Just (A,1)` for a square with an 'A' tile
+on it).
+In many languages we would create an array of arrays, where
+each element of the outer array is an array representing a row.
+However,
+Haskell supports true multi-dimensional arrays.
+The `Array` type constructor
+takes two arguments, the type of indices and the type of elements.

 ```haskell
 import Data.Array